PaddlePaddle/PaddleCloud/doc/tutorial.md

 - `SUCC`, the number for finished training node.
 - `FAIL`, the number for failed training node.

-Then, you can view the logs of job(only running or finished status) by `paddelctl logs`
+Then, you can view the logs of a job(only running or finished status) by `paddelctl logs`

 ```bash
  paddlecloud logs fit-a-line